vantahawk/Graph_Learning_Group6/README.md

 .../group6$ python main.py
 ```

-...runs GCN model training & testing resp. for a number of epochs for all 4 datasets 'ENZYMES', 'NCI1', 'Citeseer' & 'Cora' once in said order on the respective model type, i.e. graph-level (Ex.5) for ENZYMES & NCI1 and node-level (Ex.6) for Citeseer & Cora.
+...runs GCN model training & testing resp. for a number of epochs for all 4 datasets/groups 'ENZYMES', 'NCI1', 'Citeseer' & 'Cora' once in said order on the respective model type, i.e. graph-level (Ex.5) for ENZYMES & NCI1 and node-level (Ex.6) for Citeseer & Cora.
+Here 'Citeseer' & 'Cora' refers to both of each one's '_Train' & '_Eval' dataset.

 Alternatively specific datasets can be chosen by setting the resp. keywords `enzymes`, `nci1`, `citeseer` or `cora` as positional arguments.
 For example to run NCI1 & Cora in said order set: